ViscousTests/website/content/docs/lifestyle-hacks/hang-drying-cloths.md

 Cloths seem to wear out less quickly for me using this technique.
 Unfortunately I have no evidence of this and am a biased source, so this may not actually be true.
-I'd be surprised if cloths wore out more quickly though : ).
+I'd be surprised if cloths wore out more quickly though!

 ### Cheaper